Al Thakhira: Sports

 Al Thakhira has its own amateur football league.
 In 2005, Al Thakhira FC was formed and has competed in the QFA-sanctioned Qatar Amateur League since 2013.

-A recreational facility known as Al Dhakhira Club was established in 1997.
-The club hosts a barbershop, a south-east Asian restaurant, a children's play area, a lounge and several sports courts.
-Also nestled in the town is Al Thakhira Youth Center, an affiliate of the Ministry of Culture and Sports.
-It was established in 2006.
+The Al Thakhira Youth Center, an affiliate of the Ministry of Culture (MOC), serves the town's youth.
+It was established in 2006 and was named as the Best Youth Center in 2012, 2013 and 2015 by the MOC.
+The center is active in engaging the region's youth through means such as public awareness campaigns, exhibitions such as the unveiling of Al Bayt Stadium, health campaigns such as blood drives, and summer camps.

 Education

 The following schools are located in Al Thakhira: